D0nie1998/-multivitamin/README.md

 <br />

 # Features
 The website consists of three pages that are responsive, the pages are Home, Gallery and Sign Up.

+## Home

 ### Logo and navigation bar
+- For the logo i used google fonts tp